win2pdf/Win2PDF.Samples/Power-Automate-Desktop/Word-To-PDF/readme.md

 Contact support@win2pdf.com if you have any questions.

 An evaluation version of Win2PDF can be downloaded for free at https://www.win2pdf.com/download/.
-Please contact support@win2pdf.com with questions or to request a time limited evaluation license.
+Please contact support@win2pdf.com to request a time limited evaluation license.